19604 John Street is for Sale

 The Hot Tub

-Many people think the property is just this upper half (which is owned to almost their house +/- 2 m, but there is a whole downstairs for river front fun.
+Many people think the property is just this upper half (which is owned to +/- 2 m from the neighbour’s garage, but there is a whole downstairs for river front fun.

 A hot tub for enjoyment.
-It is great for sport, pain recovery.
-Also great while hosting guests.
+It is great for recovery or relaxation.
+Also fun while hosting guests.

 A closer view of the leisure deck and screen that can be rolled up/down depending on privacy desires or open concept while hosting.